 Primary Care Behavioral Health Fellowship Faculty

-Dana Brandenburg, PsyD, is faculty in the University of Minnesota Medical Center Family Medicine Residency.
+Dana Brandenburg, PsyD, LP is faculty in the University of Minnesota Medical Center Family Medicine Residency.
 She completed a fellowship in primary care and behavioral science education through Michigan State University.
-Her scholarly interests include the integration of mental health services into primary care, behavioral science education within family medicine residencies, and behavior change related to obesity and tobacco cessation.
-She also serves as a health care professional representative on the Health Care Home Advisory Committee at the Minnesota Department of Health.
+Her scholarly interests include the integration of mental health services into primary care, behavioral science education within residency education, interprofessional education and health behavior change.
+Dr. Brandenburg is the training director for the Primary Care Behavioral Health Fellowship program.
+Additionally, she serves as a health care professional representative on the state Health Care Home Advisory Committee with the Minnesota Department of Health.

 Smoking cessation, health behavior change, primary care psychology

 Fellowships, Residencies, and Visiting Engagements

 2020 East 28th St.

 Minneapolis, MN 55407

 Christine Danner, PhD, has worked in the department of Family Medicine and Community Health at the University of Minnesota since 1998, when she began as the department’s first full-time post-doctoral fellow in behavioral health.
 She has served as the Director of Behavioral Health for the Woodwinds (formerly St. Joseph’s) Family Medicine Residency Program since completing her fellowship in 2000.
 In 2022, Dr. Danner's role expanded when she became the Director of Behavioral Health for the Department of Family Medicine and Community Health.
 Dr. Danner’s current clinical interests include providing integrated behavioral health services across the lifespan in the primary care setting, refugee mental health, addressing equity gaps in the mental health care system, healthy lifestyle promotion and chronic pain management.

 Refugee physical and mental health, chronic pain management, medical cannabis, patient centered communication training, integrated behavioral health